jonataslaw/getx/README.pt-br.md

 name.value = 'Hey';

 // Todas as propriedades Rx são "chamáveis" e retorna o novo valor.
-// but this approach does not accepts `null`, the UI will not rebuild.
 // mas esta abordagem não aceita `null`, a UI não será reconstruída name('Hello');